MrSeekatar/dotnet9/README.md

 At this point I could do `dotnet run` from `src/Box.AppHost` and it will launch its console, the API and the UI.
 From the console you can see status, messages, logs, and metrics.
 (Note trying to launch from Rider gave me an error `Unable to get the project output for net8.0` )

-I also wanted to see how, if at all, this affected running the API in K8s, since that is the typical deployment environment.
+I also wanted to see how, if at all, this affected running the API in K8s, since that is my typical deployment environment at work.
 I could run the app in Docker or Kubernetes without any problems.

 ## .NET 9 Features Explored